aridoza/foundational-java/Concurrency/README.md

 **Your Task:**

 * Create an application that spins two extra threads.
-* The first thread logs the system time every minute.
+* The first thread logs the system time every six seconds.
-* The second thread logs the total memory and free memory every 15 seconds.
+* The second thread logs the total memory and free memory every 1.5 seconds.

-CHALLENGE: Try not to use any duplicated code!
+CHALLENGE: Most seasoned developer are allergic to copy and paste code, so try not to use any duplicated code!

 > Hint: In order to get the current time, call `LocalTime.now()`.
 To get the free memory, call `Runtime.freeMemory()`.
 To get the total memory, call `Runtime.totalMemory()`.